tkrabel/bamboolib/installation_walkthrough.md

 ## Troubleshooting installation errors

 Please make sure that the following is correct:
-- you try to run bamboolib in a Jupyter Notebook.
-And not Jupyter Lab.
+- you try to run bamboolib in a Jupyter Notebook and not Jupyter Lab.
 - you opened the Jupyter Notebook in the Chrome or Firefox browser.
 You don't use the Internet Explorer.

 If the installation still doesn't work, you should try to [manually install the needed Jupyter Extensions](https://github.com/tkrabel/bamboolib/blob/master/Installation_walkthrough.md#manually-install-and-enable-jupyter-extensions).